sgmonda/entity-versioning/README.md

 </p>

 <p align="center">
-  <code>ev</code> connects to an existing PostgreSQL or MySQL database, infers semantic entities from
+  <code>ev</code> connects to any relational database, infers semantic entities from
   <br/>the foreign key graph, and installs lightweight triggers to capture every INSERT, UPDATE, and DELETE.
   <br/>Changes are grouped into versioned changesets you can browse, query, and export.
 </p>